 Every personal brand has 4 key elements:

-3. Unique value proposition.
-Like every brand, yours needs a clear statement of what you can offer to your target audience.
+- Unique value proposition.
+Like every one of the top digital brands, yours needs a clear statement of what you can offer to your target audience.

 What Is LinkedIn Used for and How Is It Different From Other Social Media?